tarwn/lessthandot-hugo/blogs/content/posts/2012-07-17-tsql-tuesday-a-wicked-fun.md

 **9:00 pm** — Stopped back at Target to get a couple of things that I forgot the first time.
 Made a wrong turn
 to get back to the hotel, ended up on the expressway again.
 Turned back around.
 Finally back
-to “home”.
+to "home".
 My brain never seems to work right after a good run.
 Takes an hour for it to reset.

 **9:30 pm** — Salmon filets cooked.
 Rice and broccoli as well.
 Begin writing blog post for TSQL Tuesday.